seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 nano docker-compose.yml
 ```

-The following options must be modified in the Compose file:
+The following fields merit particular attention:

 * Password of MariaDB root (MYSQL_ROOT_PASSWORD and DB_ROOT_PASSWD)
 * Use of Let's Encrypt for SSL (SEATABLE_SERVER_LETSENCRYPT)
 * Host name (SEATABLE_SERVER_HOSTNAME)

-Optional customizable options in the Compose file are:
+Additional customizable options in the Compose file are:

-* Volume paths for the container db
+* Volume path for the container db
 * Volume path for the container seatable

 * Image tag of the SeaTable version to install (image)